 “There are two concerns for New Jersey coming out of the next four days of weather.
 The immediate threat is for severe flooding on Friday and Saturday, the second is tracking the path of Hurricane Joaquin as those forecasts become clearer over the next 24 to 72 hours.
 Whether or not Joaquin is a direct issue for New Jersey by Monday, we know that there is definitely going to be moderate and likely to be major flooding events in South Jersey on Friday and Saturday, with 5-6 inches of rainfall expected to come over those two days,” said Governor Christie.
 “At particular risk are the communities along the Delaware Bay in Salem and Cumberland counties and the coastal communities in Atlantic and Cape May counties.
 So, as a result, I’ve signed an executive order declaring a State Of Emergency in New Jersey as of this morning, giving our emergency management folks the tools they’re going to need to ensure a speedy and an orderly response.”

 It has already intensified to a Category 4 hurricane with maximum sustained winds of 130 mph, the National Hurricane Center stated.

 New Jersey businesses an residents have experience with major hurricanes: Hurrican Sandy is still fresh on everyone’s minds.
 Lives and homes were lost, some businesses have never recovered.
 The Metropolitan Transportation Authority (MTA) estimates that Sandy caused $5 billion dollars in losses: $4.75 billion in infrastructure damage and a further $246 million in lost revenue and increased operating costs.

-A while ago we ran a three part series on data backup procedures, different backup methodologies, and disaster recover and business continuity concepts.
+A while ago we ran a three-part series on data backup procedures, different backup methodologies, and disaster recovery and business continuity concepts.